Cambrey/Classes/README.md

-# Class projects and homeworks
+# Class notes, projects, and homeworks
-This repository contains projects (P) and homeworks (HW) for my classes in the Economics MA program at UTSA.
+This repository contains notes, projects (P), and homeworks (HW) for my classes in the Economics MA program at UTSA.
 It is organized by class:

 ECO 6103 Econometrics and Business Forecasting